Medical device CE marking

 Market access

-For now, UK market access is based on the MDD.
-You may place CE marked devices on the UK market until the 1st of July 2024.
+For now, UK market access is based on the MDD/ IVDD.
+You may place CE-marked devices (under the MDD/ IVDD – MDR/ IVDR) on the UK market until the 30th of June 2030.
 After that, the UKCA mark is mandatory.

 Market access in Northern Ireland (NI) differs from the UK.
 Please contact us for the specific NI requirements if necessary.